CoScale/docs/_docs_tools/cli/installation.md

 Use the following one-liner to install the CoScale CLI on Linux in /opt/coscale/cli.

-`bash -c \"eval $(curl -L https://raw.githubusercontent.com/CoScale/coscale-cli/master/install.sh)\"`
+`bash -c "eval $(curl -L https://raw.githubusercontent.com/CoScale/coscale-cli/master/install.sh)"`

 You are now ready to use our CLI tool, try executing the command `coscale-cli`.

 <small>The script should work on most UNIX based operating systems, if you experience any problems <a href="mailto:support@coscale.com" class="js-support">contact our support</a> and they will assist you further.</small>

+#### Windows

+Visit the CoScale Cli github [latest release](https://github.com/CoScale/coscale-cli/releases/latest) and download the attached `coscale-cli.exe` binary.

+Once downloaded you can use our CLI tool by executing `coscale-cli` in the same folder as the download.
+Add the location of our CLI tool to your PATH variable to run it from anywhere.

-#### Windows / Mac OS X
+#### Mac OS X

-These are currently not supported, please contact our support for more information.
+Mac OS X is currently not supported, please contact our support for more information.

 ### Compile yourself